 The Continence Foundation of Australia explains how and why bowel function changes after bowel surgery and gives you some simple guidelines for keeping things under control.

-Access information about the Australian Government Continence Aids Payment Scheme.
+Access information about the Australian Government Continence Aids Payment Scheme (CAPS)

 Plan your future after cancer, create a personalised survivorship care plan, giving you a better understanding of life after cancer treatment.